josephg/egwalker-paper/README.md

 - `tools/`: A series of implementations of various code used for data conversion and benchmarking.
 In particular:
   - `tools/diamond-types`: Snapshot of [diamond types](https://github.com/josephg/diamond-types), which contains our optimised implementation of the algorithm.
 This mirror of the codebase includes hooks for benchmarking that we use to generate the datasets in this paper.
 Diamond types also contains CLI tools needed to extract traces from a git repository, and query and extract raw data from .dt data files.
+  - `tools/diamond-types/crates/paper-stats`: Child crate which analyses some internal stats of DT, used in the paper.
   - `tools/bench-yjs`: Memory and CPU time benchmark for yjs
   - `tools/crdt-converter`: Converter tool to convert editing traces (in .json format) to yjs and automerge formats.
 (Conversion uses the Yrs fork of yjs)
   - `tools/ot-bench`: Reference implementation of operational transform, and benchmark thereof.
 This implementation uses memoization to avoid excessive transform calls - which improves performance at a cost of memory usage.